 However, church policies are

-not always interpreted consistently; ex-members are occasionally seen on Usenets describing how they were excommunicated from the church
+not always interpreted consistently; ex-members are occasionally seen in social media describing how they were excommunicated from the church

 because news of their sexual orientation became public, even though they have never been